-A Membership Initiative Group (MIG) is formed when a group of ALA members identifies a common concern or interest about librarianship which falls outside the delegated responsibility of a single division, roundtable, or unit, and wishes to establish a short-term mechanism to address this concern or interest.
-To establish a MIG, which must be approved by COO and reported to Council, a group must submit to the Committee on Organization a statement of purpose, at least one hundred signatures of ALA members in good standing, and the names and addresses of designated organizers.(ALA Policy 6.12).
-Contact Danielle Alderson, firstname.lastname@example.org, Member Programs and Services, ALA Headquarters.
+A Membership Initiative Group (MIG) is formed when a group of ALA members identifies a common concern or interest about librarianship which falls outside the delegated responsibility of a single division, roundtable, or unit, and wishes to establish a short-term, renewable mechanism to address this concern or interest.
+To establish a MIG, which must be approved by the Committee on Organization and reported to Council, a group must submit to COO a statement of purpose, at least one hundred signatures of ALA members in good standing, and the names and addresses of designated organizers.(ALA Policy A.4.3.12).

-Libraries Fostering Civic Engagement
+(formerly Libraries Fostering Civic Engagement)

 Virtual Communities and Libraries

 To provide a group within ALA for members interested in fostering the practice of library work, the visibility of libraries and library workers, and the extension of library services within online social networks, virtual worlds, and other communities of intention.
 To provide a mechanism for sharing experiences and practices in-person or virtually through programming or asynchronous communications.
 To encourage wider participation by the profession and the association in virtual worlds.
 To establish a forum across all types of libraries and at all levels of library employment concerned with the development of library services in emerging social networks, virtual worlds, and other communities of intention.
 This group is open to all members.
 Staff liaison, Tina Coleman, firstname.lastname@example.org.

 Guidelines for Membership Initiative Groups